Wiring design and protection.

 (a) 600 volts, nominal, or less. (a)(i) through (iv)(D) of this subsection apply to branch circuit, feeder, and service conductors rated 600 volts, nominal, or less and run outdoors as open conductors.

 (i) Conductors on poles.
-Conductors supported on poles shall provide a horizontal climbing space not less than the following:
+Conductors supported on poles must provide a horizontal climbing space not less than the following:

 (A) Power conductors below communication conductors: 30 inches (762 mm).